This Dead of Winter board game review was made after playing the game seven times.

 It is not surprising at all to see that just about every Dead of Winter board game review has been positive and that it received the Golden Geek Best Innovation Board Game in 2014.
 It truly makes you feel like you are going through a zombie apocalypse and must work hard to hurdle all of the obstacles it throws at you.

 It doesn’t matter if you are a fan of the zombie genre or not, chances are you are going to enjoy Dead of Winter if you like tense cooperative board games.
-There are other games that are kind of similar to Dead of Winter, such as Zombicide, but this is our favorite zombies board game.
+There are other games that are kind of similar to Dead of Winter, such as Zombicide, but this is my group’s favorite zombies board game right now.